NetsBlox/services/docs/adv/cli.rst

 Getting Started
 ---------------

 The CLI has fairly comprehensive coverage of the cloud API.
 The easiest way to learn more about the CLI is to simply type partial commands and use the "--help" flag :) .
 A few examples are shown below.

 .. code-block:: sh

-    netsblox # prints the supported subcommands including groups, friends, libraries, etc netsblox users # prints the subcommands pertaining to user-management netsblox users set-password -h # prints info about setting the current user's password.
+    netsblox # prints the supported subcommands including groups, friends, libraries, etc netsblox login # authenticate as a NetsBlox user.
+Required for most other commands netsblox users # prints the subcommands pertaining to user-management netsblox users set-password -h # prints info about setting the current user's password.